m-sureshraj/dotfiles/README.md

 ## What does it do?

-When you invoke the above script, this is what it does in a nutshell:
+When you invoke the above script, this is what it does in a nutshell.

 * Updates system package lists. `apt-get update`
 * Install a few system dependencies and util packages